CcMarc/AbuseIPDB/README.md

 - v2.1.0: Fixed an error in the installation file.
 - v2.1.1: Added additional admin log configuration options for enhanced logging capabilities.
 - v2.1.2: Added the verification badge as a widget to the front page of the admin area.
 Fixed the formatting of the readme.
+- v2.1.3: Integrated AbuseIPDB functionality into the "Who's Online" page.
+Tested on Zen Cart v2.1.0.
+Compatibility with earlier versions may vary.